guhaneshk/OpenLANE-ASICs-Physical-Design/README.md

 # OpenLANE/SKY130 Documentation - Guhanesh K

-Documentation has been successfully completed and I would like to thank VSDIAT and MIT BWSI for getting to this wonderful oppurtunity in parallel with the actual summer program.
+Documentation has been successfully completed! - Thank you VSDIAT!!!

 Guhanesh K